ProgramMax/png_cicp_editor/Docs/README.md

 # cicp_inserter

 cicp_inserter allows for easy insertion of CICP data into a PNG file.
-CICP is an efficient way to specify explicit color primaries, transfer function.
+CICP is an efficient way to specify explicit color space.
 It is described in Recommendation ITU-T H.273, which can be found here: https://www.itu.int/rec/T-REC-H.273